milandjurdjevic/strinum/README.md

 and generates methods that facilitate the conversion of enum members to their corresponding string representations and vice versa.

+## Features
+To read more about the library features and usage, please visit the [documentation](src/Strinum/README.md#features) link.

 ## Benchmark

 | Method              |       Mean |     Error |    StdDev |   Gen0 | Allocated |